You are here

 While the smokestack emissions from gas-burning power plants are lower than coal, gas is worse because of the leakage from the wells to the pipelines and compressor stations to the end-uses -- since methane (the principle component of natural gas) is far more potent at heating the atmosphere than carbon dioxide (which is produced when coal or gas are burned).

-If the total leakage exceeds 3.2%, natural gas becomes worse for the climate than coal.
+Natural gas is unavoidably worse than coal for the climate, due to methane leakage throughout the system.
+It used to be thought that if the total leakage exceeds 3.2%, natural gas becomes worse for the climate than coal.
+It's now known that natural gas is worse than coal if leakage exceeds just 2.8%.
 Recent studies have found actual leakage rates of 4% over a Colorado gas field and 9% leakage in the Uinta Basin of Utah.

 Further studies on the global warming impacts of natural gas, and gas leakage rates, can be found here: